microsoft/botframework-cli/packages/cli/README.md

                                          output

   -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key

+  --qnaConfig=qnaConfig                  Path to config for qnamaker build which can contain values for options

   --defaultCulture=defaultCulture        Culture code for the content.
 Infer from .qna if available.
 Defaults to en-us
                                          if not set